South America’s second-largest forest is also burning

 Playing a pickup game of soccer this weekend?
 Your shoes could be made of the same stuff.

-Leather and charcoal don’t just make environmental degradation of the Paraguayan Chaco forest more profitable – sometimes, they are produced using forced labor.
+Leather and charcoal don’t just make environmental degradation of the Paraguayan Chaco forest more profitable–sometimes, they are produced using forced labor.

-According to recent complaints filed with the Paraguayan attorney general’s office and labor department, some Chaco cattle ranches exploit indigenous people, paying extremely low wages for jobs like fence building, clearing land or herding cattle.
+According to recent complaints filed with the Paraguayan attorney general’s office and labor department, some Chaco cattle ranches exploit indigenous people, paying extremely low wages for jobs like fence building, clearing land, or herding cattle.
 Some workers must buy food from expensive ranch stores using systems of credit that entrap them in debt.

-A September 2018 United Nations report on contemporary forms of slavery in Paraguay shows that forced labor on Chaco cattle ranches and related industries is slowly improving due to increased compliance with labor laws, but affirms that it remains prevalent.
+A September 2018 United Nations report on contemporary forms of slavery in Paraguay shows that forced labor on Chaco cattle ranches and related industries is slowly improving due to increased compliance with labor laws but affirms that it remains prevalent.

 Going, going, . . .

-It can be overwhelming, I know, for consumers to investigate whether their leather, say, or the charcoal for their BBQ is ethically sourced.
+It can be overwhelming, I know, for consumers to investigate whether their leather, say, or the charcoal for their BBQ, is ethically sourced.

 There are so many worrying environmental problems in the world, and global supply chains are incredibly complex.
 So for consumers living far from the places that produce the goods they buy—even very conscientious ones—it is easier to focus on extraordinary events like the Amazon fires than to contemplate the unintended consequences of a weekend cookout.